FlypMA/flyp-frontend/src/app/pages/company/README.md

 # Company Pages

-This directory contains company information, legal, and compliance pages for the BetweenDeals platform.
+This directory contains company information, legal, and compliance pages for the flyp platform.

 ## Directory Structure